Koko-66/Translate_it/README.md

 ### <a name="existing-features"></a>Existing Features

 #### Google Sheet database
-The program exchanges linguist and order data with a Google Sheet as a database (link to the database [here](https://docs.google.com/spreadsheets/d/14nIJVg9JECtkHeYSg42bjcTiKdKcvbqxtreLCXIFVU0/edit?usp=sharing).
-Language and Rating data in the Google Sheet is validated using its in-build validation features.
+The program exchanges linguist and order data with a Google Sheet acting as a database ([database link](https://docs.google.com/spreadsheets/d/14nIJVg9JECtkHeYSg42bjcTiKdKcvbqxtreLCXIFVU0/edit?usp=sharing).
+Language and Rating data in the Google Sheet are validated using its in-build validation features.
 The program retrieves the linguist and language data from the Google Sheet and pushes the order data back to the Order_data worksheet.
 _Note: all data in the database is fictional though realistic._

 #### Language selection
-When run, the program prints introduction to Translate it and a list of the available languages pulled from the database, and asks the customer to make a selection.
-Once the selection is made they are asked to confirm their choice, and are given an opportunity to correct their selection if they made a mistake.
+When run, the program prints introduction to Translate it and a list of the available languages pulled from the database and asks the customer to make a selection.
+Once the selection is made they are asked to confirm their choice and are given an opportunity to correct their selection if they made a mistake.

 ![Language selection](https://github.com/Koko-66/Translate_it/blob/main/data/depl-intro-and-languages.png)
 ![Language selection confirmation](https://github.com/Koko-66/Translate_it/blob/main/data/depl-confirm-lang-selection.png)